JSON-LD for SEO: The Guide to Structured Data

 </script>

-Note about BreadcrumbList: Only add breadcrumbs if you actually display them on the page, or if your site has a clear hierarchy that you can maintain consistently.
-Do not add them ad hoc on some pages and not on others.
+Note on BreadcrumbList: Only add breadcrumbs if you actually display them on the page, or if your site has a clear hierarchy that you can consistently maintain.
+Do not add them ad hoc on some pages and not others.

-Note about Product pages: Product pages require Product schema with additional properties (offers, availability, reviews, aggregateRating, etc.).
-This is beyond the scope of this article.
+Note on Product pages: Product pages require Product schema with additional properties (offers, availability, reviews, aggregateRating, etc.).
+This is outside the scope of this article.

 Page-level JSON-LD for blog articles